thewpsquad/squad-modules/readme.txt

 23. **Divi Form Styler: Ninja Forms Module**: Effortlessly customize Ninja Forms design.
 Adjust colors, fonts, spacing, and add CSS for your desired look.
 24. **Divi Form Styler: Fluent Forms Module**: Effortlessly customize Fluent Forms design.
 Adjust colors, fonts, spacing, and add CSS for your desired look.

-== Free Extensions ==
+== Powerful Free Extensions ==
-Squad Modules Lite also includes 5 extensions that can help you take your website to the next level:
+Squad Modules Lite also includes 5 free extensions that can help you take your website to the next level:

 1. **Copy Post or Page (Multisite Supported)**: The best extension to easily make duplicates of your posts & pages them in one go.
 2. **Divi Library Shortcode**: This extension adds a shortcode column to the Divi Library, so you can easily insert any layout into a Divi module or PHP file by using ```[disq_divi_library_layout id="123"]```.